mickfuzz/phd4/_posts/2022-1-13-3M-framework.md

 I noticed that sometimes parents would get frustrated at their kids messing around and creating tricky or impossible games.
 I could hear them struggling to bring their kids back into line with what they thought was the right way to go about making games.
 At the same time when I reviewed the tapes of what they were doing these young people were often exploring the code, making many changes, and inviting others to play their game for feedback very activity - which are excellent coding practices.

 To address this issue I created some extra missions to suit these Glitcher game makers who enjoyed playing against the game.
 While I guessed planners wouldn't need them, for magpie makers, and social makers I created other extra missions that might encourage or legitimise their favoured activity.
 Thus some of the missions were social in nature (Find out who plays the most computer games per week in your group), others were more anti-social in nature (add an usual sound to someone else’s project) and some exploratory missions that encourage feature sharing.
+These extra missions are available here - https://mickfuzz.github.io/makecode-platformer-101/missions.
 Also while many learners appreciated the quick progress and immediate feedback of patching code to add game design features, other learners wanted to know the full detail of the underlying template code.
 These planners appreciated having step by step tutorials that explained the code piece by piece.
 One of the things all game maker types can benefit from are resources to help support learner navigation, this brings us to the next M - **Maps**.

 <!--